 The narrative begins with Henry recalling his family life in pre-war Poland.
 He tells of traditional Jewish festivals, a strict upbringing and memories of his family.
 Life is difficult but peaceful.

 The Nazi War Machine Occupies Europe

 The book then details Henry’s transfers among the Nazi’s labor and death camps, narrowly avoiding death several times.
 He is separated from his parents and becomes the lone survivor of his entire family.

 Recovery and Starting a New Life

-The denouement tells of Henry’s liberation, his marriage to Hela in Hanover and fighting for Israel’s independence in 1948.
+We learn about Henry’s liberation, recovery, his marriage to Hela in Hanover and fighting for Israel’s independence in 1948.
 The book also includes the retelling of Hela’s harrowing story of survival.

 About Survivor Henry Melnick

 Henry was born in Lodz, Poland in 1922.
 After being moved to the Nowy Sacz ghetto with his family after Nazi occupation isn 1939, he survived Auschwitz-Birkenau, Buna, Dora-Mittelbau, Bergen-Belsen and other ghettos and concentration camps, becoming the sole survivor of his entire family.

 After liberation, Henry volunteered for the Israeli Army and fought for Israel’s independence.
 He came to Canada in 1965 with his wife Hela and their two children.

 Hela passed away in 1987 and Henry married Elaine Shumak in 1991, who encouraged him to speak about his Holocaust experiences.
 He has two children, seven grandchildren and fifteen great-grandchildren, residing in both Canada and Israel.